 Vice President

-Dr. Reetta Humalajoki is a University Teacher of history at the School of History, Culture and Arts Studies, University of Turku.
+Dr. Reetta Humalajoki is an Academy of Finland Research Fellow at the Department of Cultural History and Department of European and World History at the University of Turku.
+She is also PI on the project “Fake, Steal, Borrow?
+The Appropriation of Indigenous Cultures in Finland throughout the 1900s”, funded by the Kone Foundation.
 She completed her Ph.D. in 2016 at Durham University.
-From 2017-2020 she was an Academy of Finland Postdoctoral Researcher and from 2021-2022 a University Lecturer at the John Morton Center for North American Studies, University of Turku.
-Over the years, she has been a visiting research fellow at Northumbria University (2017), the British Library’s Eccles Centre for North American Studies (2017), the University of Ottawa (2018), and the University of Saskatchewan (2018).
-Her research focuses on Indigenous political agency and policy-making in the United States and Canada, and she is also interested more broadly in activism and social movements, race and solidarity, and cultural appropriation.
+At the University of Turku, she has previously held the positions of Academy of Finland Postdoctoral Researcher and University Lecturer at the John Morton Center for North American Studies, and University Teacher of history at the School of History, Culture, and Arts Studies.
+In addition, she has been a visiting research fellow at Northumbria University (2017), the British Library’s Eccles Centre for North American Studies (2017), the University of Ottawa (2018), and the University of Saskatchewan (2018).
+Her research focuses on Indigenous political agency and policy-making in the United States and Canada, as well as transnational solidarity, internationalism, and cultural appropriation.
 Her 2020 article in Cold War History was awarded an article prize honorary mention by the Historians of the Twentieth Century United States.
-Her work has also been published in Comparative American Studies, Journal of American Studies, and Western Historical Quarterly.
+Her work has also been published in the Canadian Historical ReviewBritish Journal of Canadian StudiesComparative American StudiesJournal of American Studies, and Western Historical Quarterly.

 Secretary

-Dr. Elina Siltanen is currently University Lecturer at the Department of English, University of Turku.
-Previously, she has taught at the University of Eastern Finland, Lund University and Luleå University of Technology.
+Dr. Elina Siltanen is currently University Lecturer at the Department of English, University of Eastern Finland.
+Previously, she has taught at the University of Turku, Lund University and Luleå University of Technology.
 She was also the recipient of a Fulbright scholarship to the State University of New York at Buffalo.
 Her research focuses on the role of affect in reading contemporary American poetry, and her current project is entitled Affective Border-Crossings: Reading for Human-Nature-Culture Connections in Anglophone Literatures.
 Her recent publications include an article on the connections between conceptual and confessional poetry in the Journal of Modern Literature (2020) and an article entitled “American Evil: Steven Zultanski’s Bribery, Liberal Guilt and the Quest for Authenticity”, written with João Paulo Guimarães (English Studies 2023).
 Her book, Experimentalism as Reciprocal Communication in Contemporary American Poetry: John Ashbery, Lyn Hejinian, Ron Silliman, was published by John Benjamins in 2016.

 Treasurer